-Q2: Domestic-registered and foreign-registered vessels berthing at the local ports to acquire the supply of bunker oil.
-What is the GST treatment on the bunker oil supplied to the ships?

-A2: The supplies of bunker oil to the following ships are zero rated:

-- (a) ships which are involved with international voyages; and - (b) ships that ply between ports of Peninsular Malaysia and East Malaysia but it stops in Singapore or Indonesia in between the journey.
+- Q2.
+Domestic-registered and foreign-registered vessels berthing at the local ports to acquire the supply of bunker oil.
+What is the GST treatment on the bunker oil supplied to the ships? - A2.
+The supply of bunker oil to the following ships are subject to GST at a zero rate: - (a) ships which are involved with international voyages; and - (b) ships that ply between ports of Peninsular Malaysia and East Malaysia but it stops in Singapore or Indonesia in between the journey.

-The supplies of bunker oil to the following ships are standard rated:
+The supply of bunker oil to the following ships are subject to GST at a standard rate: